strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 strapi logout
 ```

 This command logs you out of Strapi Cloud.
-Once the `logout` command is run, the terminal will display a confirmation message that you were successfully logged out, and you will not be able to use the `deploy` command anymore.
+Once the `logout` command is run, a browser page will open and the terminal will display a confirmation message that you were successfully logged out.
+You will not be able to use the `deploy` command anymore.